 The text/content editor is found throughout myLesley; you will use it to type up your online discussion posts and responses and write blog and journal entries.

-The Use the Content Editor tutorial video will walk you through how to format text, add tables, images, and links to your content.
+The Use the Content Editor support article will walk you through how to format text, add tables, images, and links to your content.

 Whether you are taking a course face-to-face or online, you may be asked to submit a paper using the myLesley Assignment tool.
 Rather than ask you to print a copy of your paper or email it, your instructor can collect your papers online, grade them, and return them to you with feedback.
 Assignments submitted in this manner are always private between you and your instructor.